Thaddeus-Maximus/methexis-site/content/events/raders_oct.md

 draft: false
 ---

-Join us for an outing at Rader Family Farms from 2-4:30, followed by mass at Historic St. Pat's at 5, and dinner out afterwards.
+Join us for an outing at Rader Family Farms.
+We'll have mass at Historic St. Pat's at 5PM, and then head over to Rader's at 6:30PM!